Get,

 • It may have anti-tumor properties.3

-Potential Uses of Halim seeds for Overall Health
+Potential Uses of Halim Seeds for Overall Health

 Some of the potential benefits of Halim seeds are described as under:

-Type 2 diabetes is a metabolic disorder characterized by hyperglycaemia (increase in blood glucose levels) with reduced or total loss of insulin (a hormone that regulates blood glucose in the body) function.
+Type 2 diabetes is a metabolic disorder characterized by hyperglycemia (increase in blood glucose levels) with reduced or total loss of insulin (a hormone that regulates blood glucose in the body) function.
 Qusti et al. conducted a study in 2016 to assess the effects of Halim seeds in diabetic rats.
 The study showed that Halim seeds showed a significant decrease in blood glucose levels.
 This effect was attributed to the inhibition of molecules which inhibit the insulin pathway.
 This indicates that Halim seeds may help in managing diabetes.
 However, we need more studies to support these claims in humans.4

 Strong bones reduce the risk of fractures and protect vital organs like the brain and heart from damage.
 To build strong bones and promote bone healing in fractures, calcium and Vitamin D play an important role.
 Dixit et al. conducted a study in rats in 2020, stating Halim seeds may positively impact bone health and promote bone healing in case of fractures due to the presence of calcium and phosphorus in high amounts.
 This indicates that Halim seed consumption may have a positive impact on bone fractures, provided more human studies are done to support these claims.1

-Potential uses of Halim seeds on obesity
+3. Potential Uses of Halim Seeds on Obesity

 Obesity is defined as an excessive or abnormal accumulation of fat in the body.
 A Body Mass Index >25 kg/m2 is defined as overweight and >30 kg/m2 is considered obese.
 Reducing body weight may help in managing obesity.
 Dixit et al. conducted a study in 2020 to assess the effect of Halim seeds on obese rats; the study findings supported the use of Halim seeds for weight loss.
 This indicates that Halim seeds consumption may help manage obesity by reducing weight.
 However, we need more studies to support these claims in humans.4